ayancey/MediaPopupModifier/README.md

 * A nice GUI with options for minimize to tray
 * Change popup duration
 * Option for removing the entire popup
+* Only block when invoked via the play/pause button